Igitigit2/SimpleCanLib/Readme.md

 3. Open PlatformIO and add the folder \PlatformIO\Projects\CANTest to your projects.
 4. Compile CANTest for your specific boards and download it to two boards.
 5. Connect the CAN bus of the two boards and start them up.
-6. If serial monitor is connected to oine of the two boards, you should see reports of incoming and sent messages.
+6. If serial monitor is connected to one of the two boards, you should see reports of incoming and sent messages.

 ## How it works